Honda Domani: Second generation: MB3-5 (1997–2000)

 The second generation was introduced on January 31, 1997.
 It was based on the EK Civic.

+In Japan, the second-generation Domani was introduced in four variants: X, G, and G 4WD, all equipped with the D16A engine, and the E variant, featuring the 15B engine.
+Each variant included SRS airbag systems for both the driver and passenger seats.
+The X variant came with an ABS system as standard, while ABS was available as an optional feature for the other models.

 A version for the market of Canada of the second generation Domani was built alongside the Civic in Alliston, Ontario, called the Acura 1.6 EL.
 This car was also exported back to Japan and Taiwan as the Honda Domani.
 In Japan, the Domani was replaced by the Honda Fit Aria as the compact sedan at Honda Clio dealerships for the model year of 2002.
 In 2006, the EL is replaced by the Acura CSX in Canada.